 It's easier to talk about something you're passionate about than talking about yourself, right?
 If we frame everything we blog about through the lens of what we're passionate about, why we're passionate about it, and how our knowledge in the area can help others, the conversation becomes less about “me, me, me” and instead more about “this, this, this.”

-I talk a lot in my beginnger blogging course about the “art of authentic helpfulness” and how it is critical to growing a following today.
+There's something called the “art of authentic helpfulness” and it is critical to growing a following today.
+Especially as crowded as blogging is in 2019.

 So, if you're thinking about starting a blog, but don't know what you'd write about…examine your own passions.